 Businesses need to make the most of the AI revolution, and one step is to invest in disruptive technologies, including AI, to enjoy that competitive edge.

 So, is AI development the answer for all businesses?
 You're right!
 It isn't!

-Even though 79% of executives all over the globe observe that AI can have transformative effects making jobs more accessible and more efficient, there are still challenges to the AI implementation.
-Keep reading as we will cover critical challenges shortly.
+Even though 79% of executives all over the globe observe that AI can have transformative effects making jobs more accessible and more efficient, there are still challenges to AI implementation.
+Keep reading, as we will cover critical challenges shortly.
 However, first, let's look at some benefits.

 AI experts are in huge demand on the one hand, and on the other, there is a shortage too, and in such a scenario, AIaaS can come in very handy.